Imaginaries in equicharacteristic zero henselian fields: Introduction

-This is a stronger property than the density of definable types, and it holds in ordered abelian groups of bounded regular rank (see the second half of the proof of \cite[Theorem~5.3]{Vic-EIACk}).
+This is a stronger property than the density of definable types.
+It holds in ordered abelian groups of bounded regular rank with no addition structure (see the second half of the proof of \cite[Theorem~5.3]{Vic-EIACk}).